Guide to Identifying and Controlling Black Mice

 • Near food packages, fabrics, or other materials that could be used for nesting

 If you find mouse droppings in these areas, it’s crucial to clean them up safely to prevent the spread of diseases.
 But how do you do that?
-Let’s explore the proper way to clean up mouse droppings in our blog post.
+Explore the proper way to clean up mouse droppings here.

 Blocking mouse entry points necessitates identifying and sealing any exterior holes or gaps through which mice might enter.
 Typical areas include vents, hose bibs, eaves, windows, and exterior doors.
 Ensure all doors and windows shut tightly and their screens have no tears or gaps.